-3.1.1 Step 1: collecting user records
+3.1.1.
+Step 1: collecting user records

-For u to know which users belong to its (i, j)-ID subtree, j = 0, 1, ..., B - 1, a straightforward approach is to let the key server provide such information.
+For u to know which users belong to its (i,j)-ID subtree, j=0,1,...,B-1, a straightforward approach is to let the key server provide such information.
 This however increases the key server's bandwidth overhead.
-Therefore, we let ucollect the information by querying other users.
+Therefore, we let u collect the information by querying other users.

-For i = 0, u sends a query to the user whose record is provided to u by the key server.
-For i > 0, since u has already determined the first i digits of its ID so far, it knows at least one user that belongs to u's (i - 1, 0)-ID subtree, (i - 1, 1)-ID subtree, ..., or (i - 1, B - 1)-ID subtree.
+For i=0, u sends a query to the user whose record is provided to u by the key server.
+For i>0, since u has already determined the first i digits of its ID so far, it knows at least one user that belongs to u's (i-1,0)-ID subtree, (i-1,1)-ID subtree, ..., or (i-1,B-1)-ID subtree.
 User u sends a query to such a user.
-The query specifies a target ID prefix as u.ID[0: i - 1].
+The query specifies a target ID prefix as u.ID[0:i-1].
 Upon receiving the query, the receiver looks up its neighbor table, and returns the user records of all the neighbors whose IDs have the target ID prefix.
-In this way, u collects one or more users from its (i, j)-ID subtree if the subtree is not empty, for j = 0, 1, ..., B - 1.
+In this way, u collects one or more users from its (i,j)-ID subtree if the subtree is not empty, for j=0,1,...,B-1.

-For each j, j = 0, 1, ..., B - 1, to collect more users from its (i, j)-ID subtree, u keeps querying the users it collected from the ID subtree until it collects P users from the subtree, or it has queried all the users it collected from the subtree.
-In each query, u specifies the target ID prefix as u.ID[0:i-1]appended with digit j.
-We set P = 10 for all the simulations in this paper.
+For each j,j=0,1,...,B-1, to collect more users from its (i,j)-ID subtree, u keeps querying the users it collected from the ID subtree until it collects P users from the subtree, or it has queried all the users it collected from the subtree.
+In each query, u specifies the target ID prefix as u.ID[0:i-1] appended with digit j.
+We set P=10 for all the simulations in this paper.

-3.1.2 Step 2: measuring RTTs
+3.1.2.
+Step 2: measuring RTTs

-In this step, u estimates whether it is close to the users it collected from its (i, j)-ID subtree, for j = 0, 1, ..., B - 1.
+In this step, u estimates whether it is close to the users it collected from its (i,j)-ID subtree, for j=0,1,...,B-1.
 For this purpose, u measures the RTT between the first-hop and last-hop routers (referred to as gateway routers) on the path from u to w, for each user w it collected in the ID subtrees.
-Let r(u, w) denote the RTT between u and w's gateway routers.
-Let h(u, w) denote the RTT between the two end hosts u and w.
-In our protocol, u uses r(u, w) instead of h(u, w) to estimate whether it is close to w topologically.
-The rational is that two end hosts tend to be topologically close to each other even if their access links have long latency.2 traceroute utility.
-The value of the RTT between a user and its gateway router is stored in each copy of the user's corresponding user records so that others can know it.
+Let r(u,w) denote the RTT between u and w's gateway routers.
+Let h(u,w) denote the RTT between the two end hosts u and w.
+In our protocol, u uses r(u,w) instead of h(u,w) to estimate whether it is close to w topologically.
+The rational is that two end hosts tend to be topologically close to each other even if their access links have long latency.